-In this article, I’m going to go through each of the settings that you can change in the IPVanish VPN app.
-All of the screenshots are taken from my NVIDIA Shield TV Pro, running the Android TV version of IPVanish.
+In this article, I will go through each of the settings you can change in the IPVanish VPN app.
+All screenshots are taken from my NVIDIA Shield TV Pro, running the Android TV version of IPVanish.

-If you’re familiar with IPVanish on other devices, you may see some settings you’re not familiar with.
+If you’re familiar with IPVanish on other devices, you may see some settings you’re unfamiliar with.
 Similarly, you may not be able to find some settings that you would on other devices.

-For each item, I’m going to give you a little overview of what that setting means and then my recommendation.
+I will give you an overview of what that setting means for each item and my recommendation.

 Best IPVanish Settings: Android Startup

-However, this won’t actually connect to a VPN unless you choose a Startup connection action as well.
+However, this won’t connect to a VPN unless you choose a Startup connection action.

-Personally, I found this to be a little confusing.
-I even found myself restarting my NVIDIA Shield TV a few times, just to make sure I wasn’t doing anything wrong.
+I found this to be a little confusing.
+I even restarted my NVIDIA Shield TV a few times to ensure I wasn’t doing anything wrong.

 Clicking on the Startup Connection Action setting will take you to this menu:

 By default, this is set to Do Not Automatically Connect.
-You can choose to automatically connect to the fastest available server or the last server that you were using in your last session.
+You can choose to connect automatically to the fastest available server or the last server you used in your previous session.

-Recommended Setting: I don’t need to use a VPN all the time, so I leave the Connect on Android start-up box unchecked.
+Recommended Setting: I don’t always need to use a VPN, so I leave the Connect on Android start-up box unchecked.

-Recommended Setting: When I open IPVanish, I want to have the fastest possible connection so I leave this set to Connect to fastest server.
+Recommended Setting: When I open IPVanish, I want the fastest possible connection, so I leave this set to Connect to the fastest server.

 Best IPVanish Settings: Connection

-The rest of the settings in the IPVanish Android TV app fall in the Connection section.
+The rest of the IPVanish Android TV app settings fall in the Connection section.

 Auto Reconnect

 No network connection is perfect.
-If your VPN connection suddenly drops, enabling Auto Reconnect will automatically reconnect to the same server that you were previously connected to.
+If your VPN connection suddenly drops, enabling Auto Reconnect will automatically reconnect to the same server you previously connected to.

-Often this happens without you even being aware that the connection had been broken.
+Often this happens without you even knowing the connection has been broken.

 Recommended Setting: Always enable Auto Reconnect.